Effective global generation on varieties with numerically trivial canonical class: Introduction

 \section{Introduction}

 Fujita's conjectures on global generation and very ampleness have long been a strong driving force in birational geometry.
-The conjecture says that for a polarized complex manifold $(X,\cL)$, the line bundle $\omega_X\otimes\cL^{\otimes m}$ should be basepoint-free if $m\geq \dim(X)+1$, and very ample whenever $m\geq \dim(X)+2$.
-The statement is classical if $\dim(X)=1$, and has been verified for $\dim(X)\leq 5$ in the case of global generation \cites{Reider,EL93,Kaw,Helmke,YZ}; there are also partial results for the case of very ampleness when $X$ is a Calabi-Yau threefold \cite{GP} and more generally when $X$ has a nef canonical bundle \cite{MR}.
+The conjectures say that for a polarized complex manifold $(X,\cL)$, the line bundle $\omega_X\otimes\cL^{\otimes m}$ should be basepoint-free if $m\geq \dim(X)+1$, and very ample whenever $m\geq \dim(X)+2$.
+The statement is a classical consequence of Riemann--Roch if $\dim(X)=1$, and has been verified for $\dim(X)\leq 5$ in the case of global generation \cites{Reider,EL93,Kaw,Helmke,YZ}.
+There are further partial results for the case of very ampleness when $X$ is a Calabi-Yau threefold \cite{GP} and more generally when $X$ has a nef canonical bundle \cite{MR}.
 For arbitrary dimension, there exist strong global generation statements due to Angehrn and Siu \cite{AS} and Heier \cite{Heier}, whose bounds are nevertheless not linear in $\dim(X)$.

-While sharp for hyperplane bundles on projective spaces (for instance) Fujita's conjecture is very far from the truth in general.
+While sharp for hyperplane bundles on projective spaces for instance, Fujita's conjecture is very far from the truth in general.
 One notable class where global generation holds for much smaller powers is that of abelian varieties.
 Indeed, for a polarized abelian variety $(X,\cL)$ of any dimension, the line bundle $\cL^{\otimes m}$ is globally generated for $m \geq 2$ and very ample for $m \geq 3$ by a theorem of Lefschetz.
 Similar statements include a result of Pareschi and Popa \cite{PP1}*{Theorem 5.1} to the effect that if $(X,\cL)$ is a polarized smooth irregular variety whose Albanese morphism is finite onto its image, then $(\omega_X\otimes\cL)^{\otimes 2}$ is globally generated.
 We mention the recent work \cite{Riess} on the base locus of $\cL^{\otimes 2}$ when $X$ is an irreducible holomorphic symplectic manifold.